Download & Other Tools

 - Measures of Health Status on Kidsdata.org

-On kidsdata.org, estimates of children’s health status come from self-reports (or parent-reports, for younger children) of being generally in excellent, very good, good, fair, or poor health.
+On kidsdata.org, estimates of children's health status are based on self-reports (or parent reports, for younger children) of being generally in (a) excellent or very good health, (b) good health, or (c) fair or poor health.
 Data are available for children ages 0-17 overall, by income level, and by race/ethnicity.

 - Health Status